Pictures - more than accessories

 Of course there is also a psychological background here: Darkness always seems a bit threatening, mystical, dramatic, mysterious, and as a photographer one plays with this fascination.
 However, the dark effect must be skillfully used - otherwise it can do the opposite!

 Which of the trends one ultimately follows, is also a matter of taste, important in the end, above all, a certain consistency in the visual language, practically a separate signature, so that the visitors know who you are.

-Similar to "bright" pictures are photos with a saturated aesthetics.
-That means the color is pulled out practically, instead of with colored bang effects dominate in such pictures beige, pastelige and gray hues.
+Similar to "in" like bright pictures are photos with saturated aesthetics.
+That means the color is practically pulled out, instead of colored pop effects dominate in such pictures beige, pastel and gray shades.

 I am often tired of taking out the blue and red tones from a picture with great, bright colors, but I have to admit that my pictures therefore often come in postcard aesthetics.
 Desaturation, on the other hand, gives the pictures a reduced, noble aesthetic, just as many Instagramers would have it.
 In addition, you can then highlight certain notes, such as red lips, especially emphasize.
 A successful Example of this effect can be found here.

 At the same time, color reduction can also become a trademark - for example, if the images of an Instagram account dominate grays and reds.
 This not only creates a stylish appearance but creates a unified look in your account, so to speak, a very unique signature.

 Just Instagram, but also a lot of photo apps now offer great filters, with boring, underexposed shots can conjure up great effects that look good, at least on the small phone screen.

 Dramafilters, which increase the contrast, but also various color filters, as I used it in this picture, are particularly popular.